gpuweb/gpuweb/proposals/README.md

 The documents in this directory are
 [WebGPU extension documents](https://gpuweb.github.io/gpuweb/#extension-documents)
-which describe **non-normative, non-standardized draft proposals** to add functionality to WebGPU.
+which describe **draft proposals** to add functionality to WebGPU. g

-These proposals **may or may not be under active consideration**.
+The proposals are organized into three categories:

+- This directory contains proposals **under active consideration**.
+These proposals are **not stable, non-normative, non-standardized** and may change at any time.

+- The `accepted` subdirectory contains proposals that have been **accepted and incorporated into the main specification**.
+We retain them here to keep the design rationale and investigation notes easily available.

+- The `inactive` subdirectory contains proposals that are not under active consideration but could be considered later.

 Check the "roadmap" of an extension document to understand its status.

-These proposals are **not stable** and may change at any time.
-They may be:

-- In-development proposals which are not easily contained in a GitHub pull request, HackMD, or similar.
-- Inactive proposals which are not under active consideration but could be considered later.
+The committee generally handles smaller changes to the WebGPU or WGSL specifications with GitHub issues and pull requestions.
+We use documents in this directory for proposals which are larger or require extended discussion, and are thus not easily contained in more direct forms.

 If the group agrees that it never intends to consider a proposal in the future, it should be removed from this directory (and may be migrated outside of the WebGPU community group).

 ## New Proposals